KatariinaParnanen/epicPCR_analysis/README.md

 ```
 conda env list
 ```
-And if the project already has `epicPCR` environment, you can activate it and movce on the the next part about [environmental variables](#Adding environmental variables).
+And if the project already has `epicPCR` environment, you can activate it and move on the the next part about [environmental variables](##Adding environmental variables).

 If you're not on Puhti or don't have the virtual environment ready, you need to create one.
 You need to use the `environment.yml` in this repository.
 So copy it to your home folder on the machine where you want the virtual environment.